olgakostrub/virtual-keyboard/README.md

 # Virtual Keyboard

 # How to start the project locally
-- Run "npm install" to install all dependencices
+- Run "npm install" to install all dependencies
 - Use "npm run build" to build script.js
 - Open index.html
 - ENJOY :)